Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

 In the Integer Quantum Hall Effect, edge states (eigenstates localized along a boundary) are often cited as a key ingredient to explain the quantization of hall conductance.~\cite{qheTong} Classically speaking, the idea is that if an electron encounters a boundary while undergoing a cyclotron orbit, it will reflect off the wall and once again try to complete its orbit.
 This causes the electron to undergo 'skipping' orbits along the boundary, resulting in chiral edge currents along the boundary of the sample.
-This was the motivation for examining the (probability) current associated with these edge states.
 One would expect that edge states would contribute non-zero current to the system while states in the bulk would not contribute any current.
-Lent\cite{lent91} illustrated such currents, and since the matrix mechanics technique allows for easy numerically exact calculations of this property, we will illustrate them here as well.
+Lent~\cite{lent91} illustrated such currents, and since the matrix mechanics technique allows for easy numerically exact calculations of this property, we will illustrate them here as well.
+Emphasis will be placed on current densities corresponding to eigenstates of the LLL.

 The probability current density $\mathbf{J}$ of an electron in an eigenstate $\Psi$ immersed in a magnetic field represented by a gauge choice $\mathbf{A}$ is given by~\cite{landau77,wysin}